robbieradev/Banking-App-Project/README.md

 Once the app is running, you can interact with the following features:

 1. **Customers**:
+   - Add new customers.
+   - Update or delete existing customer records.
-   - Add, update, delete, and search customers by various criteria (ID, name, city, postal code, province).
+   - Search for customers using ID, name, city, postal code, or province filters.

 2. **Accounts**:
+   - Create new accounts.
+   - Modify or remove existing accounts.
-   - Add, update, delete, and search accounts using different filters (account ID, customer ID, city, balance).
+   - Search for accounts by account ID, customer ID, city, or balance.

 3. **Search Functionality**:
-   - You can search for customers or accounts with a live search feature that updates results as you type.
+   - The application features a dynamic search functionality that updates results in real-time as you type.

 ---

 ## Features

 - **Customer Management**:
-  - Add new customers
-  - Edit customer details
+  - Add, edit, and delete customer records.
-  - Delete customers
-  - Search customers by ID, name, city, postal code, or province
+  - Search for customers by ID, name, city, postal code, or province.

 - **Account Management**:
-  - Add new accounts
-  - Edit account details
+  - Add, edit, and delete account records.
-  - Delete accounts
-  - Search accounts by ID, customer ID, city, or balance
+  - Search for accounts by ID, customer ID, city, or balance

 ---

 ## Technologies

-This application uses the following technologies:
+This project leverages the following technologies:

 - **Frontend**:
-  - React
+  - React for building the user interface.
-  - JavaScript (ES6+)
+  - JavaScript (ES6+) for dynamic functionality.
-  - React Hooks (useState, useEffect)
+  - React Hooks (useState, useEffect) for state management.
-  - Bootstrap (for responsive design)
+  - Bootstrap for responsive and modern styling.
-  - Axios (for API requests)
+  - Axios for handling API requests.

 - **Backend**:
-  - Spring Boot
+  - Spring Boot for building robust RESTful APIs.
-  - Java
+  - Java for backend logic.
-  - RESTful API design
-  - H2 Database
+  - H2 Database for lightweight and efficient data storage.

 ---

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+For more details, refer to the [LICENSE](LICENSE) file for details.

 ---